MichalMroz21/Battle-Ships/README.md

 Commands related to the state of the game such as: SET_FLEET, PRINT have to be between [state].
 Commands related to the move of a player have to be between [playerA] or [playerB].

-Described above is the BASIC logic of the game, here is an example on how it looks like in action:
+Described above is the <strong>BASIC</strong> logic of the game, here is an example on how it looks like in action:

 ![Przechwytywanie](https://user-images.githubusercontent.com/125133223/225187785-bfb39af5-d437-4e24-b512-ff9b0d40dce3.PNG)